 HR managers at hospitals and clinics prefer to hire people who really care for their jobs, people who do not work only to earn money.
 Therefore you should do your best to convince them that you consider this job a mission, and follow a calling to help people with your career choice.

 I love to help people, and I always wanted to work in healthcare.
 But I was not gifted to become a physician, or a surgeon, as I originally wanted.
 And I realized that I prefer administrative work to clinical duties.
-Therefore I eventually decided for a career of medical assistant, which allows me to combine the two.
+Therefore I eventually decided for a career of medical assistant, which allows me to combine both.

 Try to focus on your dreams, and strengths that make you a great candidate for the job.
-Do not talk about your salary, or education as a reason for your preference.
-It would indicate a must, not a desire….
+Do not talk about your salary, or education as a reason for your job choice.

 - If a patient accused you of bad service, what would you do?